Security issues APFS ENCRYPTED and Keychain Access, solved with Macos High Sierra 10.13 Supplemental Update

 Impact: A local attacker may gain access to an encrypted APFS volume

-Description: If a hint was set in Disk Utility when creating an encrypted volume APFS, the password was stored as the hint.
+Description: If a hint was set in Disk Utility when creating an APFS encrypted volume, the password was stored as the hint.
 This was addressed by clearing hint storage if the hint was the password, and by improving the logic for storing hints.

 CVE-2017-7149: Matheus Mariano of Leet Tech